X-dea/flutter_vpn/README.md

     }
 }
 ```
 The plugin will automatically download pre-build native libraries from [here](https://github.com/X-dea/Flutter_VPN/releases) if they haven't been downloaded.
+You can test [free vpn](https://play.google.com/store/apps/details?id=com.jaguarvpn.jaguar_vpn&hl=en) from Google Play built with this repository.

 ### For iOS